csarnevesht/sync-with-playwright/database/backups/schema_migration_20250626_062747/manual_reset_instructions.md

 ## Step 4: Recreate Schema

-Copy and paste the entire contents of `simplified_schema.sql` into the SQL editor and execute it.
+Copy and paste the entire contents of `schema.sql` into the SQL editor and execute it.

 ## Step 5: Verify